nojhan/colout/README.md

 * `-l min,max`, `--scale min,max`:
-  When using the 'scale' colormap, parse matches as decimal numbers (taking your locale into account) and apply the rainbow colormap linearly between the given min,max (0,100, by default).
+  When using the 'scale' colormap, parse matches as decimal numbers (taking your locale into account) or as arithmetic expression (like "1+2/0.9\*3") and apply the rainbow colormap linearly between the given min,max (0,100, by default).

 * `-a`, `--all`:
   Color the whole input at once instead of line per line